d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-If we now run `schematics ../playground/src/collection.json:ng-add --debug=false` from our example Angular project, we can see that the `ng add` schematic called the `playground` schematic.
+If we now run `schematics ../playground/src/collection.json:ng-add --debug=false` from our example Angular project, we can see that the `ng add` schematic has called the `playground` schematic.

-With this knowledge you can now define small schematics that can be executed standalone or from another schematic that combines probably multiple standalone schematics and calls them with specific values.
+With this knowledge you can define small atomic schematics that can be executed "standalone" or from another schematic that combines multiple standalone schematics and calls them with specific parameters.

 ## Conclusion

-The presented util functions are great and easy helpers you can use to create your own Angular CLI schematic.
+The presented util functions are great and comfortable helpers you can use to create your own Angular CLI schematics.
-But as they aren't official until now, you should keep track of any changes by watching the [documentation issue (#15335)](https://github.com/angular/angular-cli/issues/15335) and [changes on the related code](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility).
+However, as they aren't officially published until now, you should keep track of any changes by keeping an eye on the [documentation issue (#15335)](https://github.com/angular/angular-cli/issues/15335) and [changes on the related code](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility).

 **Thank you**